mnaswinpro/android-bank/android/Activity.md

 To separate the state restoration logic from the initial creation logic in onCreate() onRestoreInstanceState() is only called when there is a saved state to restore, making the code more efficient.

-## Write the order of lifecycles called when activity moves from A to B on a button click and back to A?
+## Write the order of lifecycles called when activity moves from A to B on a button click and back to A on back press?

 1. From Activity A to Activity B onPause() (Activity A): Activity A is partially visible as Activity B starts to take over.